Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

     sudo apt-get install mosquitto mosquitto-clients python-mosquitto

+Docker, a toolkit for running applications in isolation:

+    sudo apt-get install docker

 ## I'm brave!
 If you're really brave, or you've used linux before, why not install a different distro?
 There's a bunch available [here](https://www.raspberrypi.org/downloads/).